omnibor/omnibor-py/readme.md

 * A four-byte magic number,
 * A four-byte modification timestamp, and
 * A marshalled code object.
+**Caveat:** The --append-manifest option also has the side effect of changing the Sha1 of the pyc file.

 I have tested adding the manifest using Python version 3.8.10 on both Windows and Ubuntu.
 I was able to run the modified pyc files.
 However, there is no guarantee this will work on future (or even older versions) of Python as doing so is undefined.